jh3nd3rs0n/jargyle/README.md

 ```

 In `krb5.conf`, a KDC is defined as running at the address `127.0.0.1` on port `12345` with its realm as `EXAMPLE.COM`.
-(In a production environment, the address `127.0.0.1` should be replaced by the actual address or name of the machine where the KDC resides.
-Also, in a production environment, the realm `EXAMPLE.COM` should be replaced by an actual realm provided by the Kerberos administrator.)
+(In a production environment, the address `127.0.0.1` should be replaced by the actual address or name of the machine of where the KDC resides.
+Also, in a production environment, the realm `EXAMPLE.COM` should be replaced by an actual realm provided by a Kerberos administrator.)

 ### 3. 8.
 With External Connections Set to Another SOCKS Server